devdbreno/devdbreno/README.md

 # Deivid Breno Novaes

-I'm a Backend Developer in love with Node.js, TypeScript and recently also Rust & Elixir.<br/>
+I'm a Backend Developer in love with Node.js, TypeScript and recently also Go, Rust and Elixir.<br/>
 Highly willing to solve problems in the most rational and objective way possible.

 ## My GitHub